-The heat has been escalating as we try to block out the outside noise, we take a quick break to fan Wilai before continuing with her inspirational story.
+The heat has been escalating as our Local Bazaar team try to block out the outside noise, we take a quick break to fan Wilai before continuing with her inspirational story.

 BB: I started to use upcycled fabrics when I was little since I lived with my family because we had a lot of leftover fabrics at home so I would play with those fabrics.
 I really saw the value of leftover things and I am so proud that I can create things, good things, from leftover things which people can’t see the value of, which makes me very proud.